Robust dimension free isoperimetry in Gaussian space: Introduction

 \subsection{Bobkov's inequality}

-Bobkov's inequality~\cite{bob97} is a functional generalization of the Gaussian isoperimetric inequality.
-The equality case was proved by Carlen and Kerce~\cite{ck01}.
-Here and for the rest of this article, we will write ``$\E$'' for the integral with respect to $\gamma_n$ and $\| \cdot \|$ for the Euclidean norm on $\R^n$.
+Bobkov's inequality \cite{bob97} is a functional generalization of the Gaussian isoperimetric inequality.
+The equality case was proved by Carlen and Kerce \cite{ck01}.
+Here and for the rest of this article, we will write ``$\E$'' for the integral with respect to $\gamma_n$ and $\| \cdot\|$ for the Euclidean norm on $\R^n$.

-\begin{theorem}[\cite{bob97,ck01}] For any smooth function $f: \R^n \to [0, 1]$ of bounded variation,
+\begin{theorem}[(\cite{bob97,ck01})] For any smooth function $f\dvtx\R^n \to[0, 1]$ of bounded variation,

-Equality is attained only if $f(x) = \Phi(a \cdot x + b)$ for some $a \in \R^n$, $b \in \R$. \end{theorem}
+Equality is attained only if $f(x) = \Phi(a \cdot x + b)$ for some $a \in\R^n$, $b \in\R$. \end{theorem}

-Using standard approximation techniques, one can make sense of Theorem~\ref{thm:bobkov} for functions $f$ that are not smooth.
-In particular, it's possible to take $f$ to be the indicator function of a set $A$; in that case, $I(f)$ is identically zero and so~\eqref{eq:bobkov} becomes
+Using standard approximation techniques \cite{ck01}, one can make sense of Theorem~\ref{thmbobkov} for functions $f$ that are not smooth.
+In particular, it is possible to take $f$ to be the indicator function of a set $A$; in that case, $I(f)$ is identically zero and so~\eqref{eqbobkov} becomes

 whenever $A$ is nice enough.
 This is just the Gaussian isoperimetric inequality again.
-(We will make the above connection rigorous in Section~\ref{sec:set}.)
+(We will make the above connection rigorous in Section~\ref{secset}.)
+In this limiting case, the nonsmooth equality cases $1_{\{a \cdot x + b \ge0\}}$ appear.
+These are easily seen to be limits of the equality cases $\Phi(a \cdot x + b)$ in Theorem \ref{thmbobkov}.